Gabrieliam42/faiss-gpu-cu12-cuvs/README.md

 ## Why does this exist?

 `faiss-gpu-cuvs` is officially distributed via conda only.
-No pip wheel exists.
+No pip wheel exists except this unofficial one.
 The standard `faiss-gpu-cu12` pip package does not enable cuVS even at version 1.14.0.
 This wheel is a self-contained pip-installable build of FAISS 1.14.0 with cuVS enabled.